figurenz/microsite-disability/reports.md

 layout: content
 data: reports
 title:  Reports about disability in Aoteroa
-subtitle: Read reports written by experts on Disabled people's life in Aotearoa
+subtitle: Read reports written by experts about Disabled people's life in Aotearoa
 isHome: false
 ---